Greek riot police storm former TV building, break up sit-in

-ATHENS (Reuters) - Riot police stormed the former Greek state television headquarters in Athens on Thursday and evicted dozens of journalists who were fired five months ago, ending a protracted sit-in against the broadcaster’s closure.
+ATHENS (Reuters) - Riot police stormed the former Greek state television headquarters in Athens on Thursday and evicted dozens of fired journalists, ending a five-month sit-in against the broadcaster’s closure.

-Police carried out the pre-dawn eviction as inspectors from European Union and International Monetary Fund lenders were in Athens reviewing the progress it made in meeting the targets of its multi-billion bailout before disbursing more funds.
+The pre-dawn eviction by police came as inspectors from European Union and International Monetary Fund lenders were in Athens reviewing the progress it made in meeting the targets of its multi-billion bailout before disbursing more funds.

-“I was on air when riot police stormed into the studio and ordered me to shut the microphones and leave,” said Nikos Tsibidas, spokesman for ERT’s radio workers union.
-“I’ve never seen anything like this before; it’s barbaric and indicative of the kind of democracy we have in this country.”

-Greece’s anti-bailout opposition denounced the police raid and forced a vote of confidence against the government.
-Prime Minister Antonis Samaras’s government is expected to win the vote, which will be held late on Sunday, without much trouble.

 Minor scuffles broke out between some protesters and riot police, who had cordoned off the area and blocked the entrance to the building that has been draped for months with banners reading “ERT Open” and “No to layoffs”.